Hilda Abbott: Life in Darwin

 Abbott arrived in Darwin, Northern Territory in 1937 with her husband Charles Lydiard Aubrey Abbott, who was the Administrator of the Northern Territory from 1937 to 1946.
 During that period she became known as the "First Lady".

 Abbott wrote numerous newspaper and magazine articles about her time in Darwin for newspapers and magazines around Australia under the penname 'Haliden Hartt' She had used this pseudonym as early as 1916 when working in Cairo.

 After moving to Darwin, she revived the local branch of the Red Cross, as its president.
 In 1946 the Red Cross named one its buildings "Hilda Abbott Cottage" in her honour.

 During the Bombing of Darwin the Abbott's were forced to take shelter in a room beneath Government House and, during the bombing, Abbott is credited in saving the life of an Aboriginal woman named Elsey who was working there.
 After the bombing Hilda drove a group of evacuees from Darwin to Alice Springs, they did not have a permit to travel and she had to bluff her way through numerous military checkpoints.
 Her rationale for this trip was to warn the civil authorities in Alice Springs of the flood of evacuees that would soon be coming.
 She was joined soon after by her husband.

 in Alice Springs she lived at The Residency with his and she shared his frustrations about the limited role that the pair where allowed there with the increased role of the military.
 They remained there until Darwin was reoccupied in July 1945.

 She left for New South Wales in 1946.
 She explored and documented on film the Aboriginal cave paintings of Kimberley and Arnhem Land in the 1950s and 1960s, and lectured on Australian topics.

 Darwin Red Cross

-In Darwin the Red Cross is rendered war-time service to the members of the three services.
-Besides giving comforts to men in hospital, members of the Red Cross emergency service and help in the hospitals.
-Business girls de-vote several hours each evening to helping and enthusiastically attended.
+In Darwin, the Red Cross is rendered war-time service to the members of the three services.
+The three services are the Australian air force, navy and land force respectively.